SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/EEW.rst

 ========================

-The architecture of the EEW package is based on a common envelope processing library that generates real-time envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
+The architecture of the EEW package is based on a common envelope processing library, compiled within the :ref:`sceewenv` module, that generates real-time envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
 The envelopes are uses by two EEW algorithms:

 - The :ref:`VS` (`Virtual Seismologist`) algorithm, receives envelopes from the :ref:`sceewenv` module, and provides near instantaneous estimates of earthquake magnitude as soon as SeisComP origins are available.